 HARLEY McMILLEN (1992, now deceased): He played an important role in formation of the Howard Brown Memorial Clinic, now known as the Howard Brown Health Center.
 He was instrumental in organizing the AIDS Action Project, which contributed in large part to development of the City of Chicago's comprehensive AIDS Strategic Plan.
-Born in 1942, he died of a stroke on March 23, 2013, in Viroqua, Wisconsin, where he was retired.
+Born in 1942, he died of a stroke in 2013 in Viroqua, Wisconsin, where he was retired.